AdobeDocs/document-services/src/pages/faq/sales-content.md

 <AccordionItem header="Can I buy Adobe Acrobat Services API transactions via the Microsoft PowerAutomate connectors?" slot_id="ordering-can-i-buy-pdf-services-api-transactions-via-the-microsoft-power-automate-connectors">

-You can try the Adobe Acrobat Services API using the Microsoft Power Automate connector.
-Purchasing is only available through volume pricing via Adobe’s Value Incentive Plan (VIP) or an Enterprise Term License Agreement (ETLA), either directly from Adobe or an authorized reseller.
+All of the Adobe Acrobat Services APIs can be called via Microsoft Power Automate connector.
+However, purchasing is only available through volume pricing via Adobe's Value Incentive Plan (VIP) or an Enterprise Term License Agreement (ETLA), either directly from Adobe or an authorized reseller.

 </AccordionItem>